Oneflow-Inc/vision/docs/source/tutorials/Getting Started.md

 # Getting Started

 ## Installation
-- To install the latest stable release of flowvision:
+- To install the latest stable release of FlowVision:
 ```bash
 pip install flowvision==0.1.0
 ```